mzonov/Android-Interview-Questions/README.md

 * Describe briefly how `RecyclerView` works.
 * What two methods must we implement in DiffUtil?
 What do they mean?
 * When should we use `CoordinatorLayout`?
+* How do the Touch Control and Events work in Android?

 #### Network
 * What is REST?
 * What is `OkHttp`?
 * What is `Retrofit`?